herd/herdtools7/asllib/menhir2bnfc/README.md

 Aslref produces the following error:

 >  File lhs-tuple-fields-same-field.asl, line 8, characters 2 to 4:
->  ASL Typing error: multiple writes to "bv.fld".
+>  ASL Type error: multiple writes to "bv.fld".

 The following statement parses correctly, but is rejected by a check while removing the syntactic sugar in the aslref parser:
 `bv.(fld, -, fld) = ('11', TRUE, '11');`.
 This is parser valid, but fails in post-processing.